Swiftly-Systems/code-exercise-services/ProductInformationIntegrationSpec.md

 * Product Description
 * Regular Display Price (English-readable string of your choosing, e.g. "$1.00" or "3 for $1.00")
 * Regular Calculator Price (price the calculator should use, rounded to 4 decimal places, half-down)
-* Promotional Display Price, if it exists (same format as regular display price string)
+* Sale Display Price, if it exists (same format as regular display price string)
-* Promotional Calculator Price, if it exists
+* Sale Calculator Price, if it exists
 * Unit of Measure ("Each" or "Pound").
 Weighted items are per pound
 * Product size
 * Tax rate